fixn2fixit/solve-quartiles-zsh/README.md

 # -----------------------------
 # No special libraries, no database, nothing exotic
 # No OS unique utilities (Linux vs. MacOS)
-# Minimize file searches, use memory arrays primarily
+# Minimized file searches, used memory arrays primarily
 # Must input 20 tiles (full tiles space-separated)
-# Use standard command-line tools only, shell and regex
+# Used standard command-line tools only, shell and regex
-# Locate a reliable wordplay wordlist from GitHub, etc.
+# Located a reliable wordplay wordlist from GitHub, etc.
-# Include such wordlist in the install disto
+# Included such wordlist in the install disto
-# Since any particular wordlist is likely imperfect,
+# Because any particular wordlist is likely imperfect,
 # (add/del) words as puzzles reveal over days/months, etc.
 # wordlist.txt will be updated regularly for this project
 #